kesh-AV7/random_gen_keshav/README.md

   These parameters define the maximum depth of the initial tree and the overall allowed tree depth.
 They control the complexity of the generated expressions.

 - **POPULATION_SIZE:**
-  The total number of alpha strategies (trees) to generate.
+  The total number of models to generate.
 For example, `POPULATION_SIZE = 100000` creates one hundred thousand random alphas.

 - **MAX_NODES:**
   A threshold used for bloat control.
 Trees that exceed this node count are pruned to keep the models simple and prevent overfitting.